alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

       <img src="images/user_guide/resetpassword_2.png" width="80%" title="CAPTCHA">
    </p>

-6. Confirm your phone number, which was provided to the SRE administrator when you registered for access to the environment.
+6. Confirm your phone number, which you provided to the SRE administrator when you registered for access to the environment.

    <p align="center">
       <img src="images/user_guide/resetpassword_3.png" width="80%" title="resetpassword_3">